 Harmony was designed using traditional animation concepts.
 This lets you use familiar tools and work practices.
-Whether you are new to animation or an experienced animator who wants to understand Harmony, the concepts covered in this chapter will be interesting and useful.
+Whether you are new to animation or an experienced animator who wants to understand Harmony, the concepts covered in this section will be interesting and useful.

-- Bitmap and Vector Graphics on the next page
+Bitmap and Vector Graphics 41

-- Line and Colour Layers on page 42
+Line and Colour Layers 42

-- Colour Palettes on page 43
+Colour Palettes 43

-- Exposure Sheet, Timeline and Timing on page 45
+Exposure Sheet, Timeline and Timing 44

-- Pegs on page 48
+Pegs 47

-- Multiplane on page 49
+Multiplane 48

-- Network on page 50
+Network 48

-- Frame Rate and Format on page 51
+Frame Rate and Format 49

-- Scenes on page 52
+Scenes 50